MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 ## Understand how this may impact page customizations

 The SharePoint app bar may impact current page customizations, specifically those positioned to the left of your page.
 For organization using [page placeholders](https://docs.microsoft.com/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions), the SharePoint app bar will cover parts of both the header and footer page placeholder.
-In the following image, the place holder footprint is in grey:
+In the following image, the place holder footprint is in

 ![Image of a home site with customizations](media/app-bar-overlap.png)